Meet the Vice-Chancellor

 I enjoyed the work-integrated learning (WIL) experience of being a Cadet Engineer at BHP Steel while studying at the University of Wollongong.
 It really helped me understand how knowledge gained at University could be applied.

 Professor Alex Zelinsky AO is the University of Newcastle’s 8th Vice-Chancellor and President and commenced in the role on 19 November 2018.

 Prior to joining the University, Professor Zelinsky was Australia’s Chief Defence Scientist and leader of Defence Science and Technology within the Department of Defence.

-Professor Zelinsky’s scientific career includes working as a computer scientist, systems engineer and roboticist and spans innovation, science and technology, research, commercial start-ups and education.
+Professor Zelinsky’s scientific career includes working as a computer scientist, systems engineer and roboticist and spans innovation, science and technology, research, commercial start-ups and higher education.

 Prior to joining Defence, Professor Zelinsky was Group Executive for Information Sciences at CSIRO.
 Previously, he was Chief Executive Officer and co-founder of Seeing Machines, a technology company focused on computer vision.
 The company is listed on the London Stock Exchange and was a start-up from the Australian National University, where he was a Professor of Systems Engineering.

 Professor Zelinsky has a Bachelor of Mathematical Sciences (Honours), Doctor of Philosophy and Honorary Doctor of Science from the University of Wollongong, is a Graduate of the Australian Institute of Company Directors.
-He has completed the Advanced Management Program from Harvard University and the Senior Executive Program from London Business School.
+He has completed the Advanced Management Program at Harvard University and the Senior Executive Program at London Business School.